-Theory-based categories based on origin or causation are especially important with highly inventive and computational resources because unlike natural kinds of physical resources, little or none of what they can do or how they behave is visible on the surface (see §3.4.1 Affordance and Capability (page 109)).
-Consider all of the different appearances and form factors of the resources that we categorize as "computers" -their essence is that they all compute, an invisible or theory-like principle that does not depend on their visible properties.
+Theory-based categories based on origin or causation are especially important with highly inventive and computational resources because unlike natural kinds of physical resources, little or none of what they can do or how they behave is visible on the surface.
+Consider all of the different appearances and form factors of the resources that we categorize as "computers" - their essence is that they all compute, an invisible or theory-like principle that does not depend on their visible properties.

-7.4 Category Design Issues and Implications
+7.4.
+Category Design Issues and Implications

-We have previously discussed the most important principles for creating categories: resource properties, similarity, and goals.
-When we use one or more of these principles to develop a system of categories, we must make decisions about its depth and breadth.
+We have previously discussed resource properties, similarity, and goals as principles for defining categories.
+When we use these principles to develop a system of categories, we must make decisions about the system's depth and breadth.
 Here, we examine the idea that some levels of abstraction in a system of categories are more basic or natural than others.
-We also consider how the choices we make affect how we create the organizing system in the first place, and how they shape our interactions when we need to find some resources that are categorized in it.
+We also consider how the choices we make shape our interactions when we need to find some resources.

-7.4.1 Category Abstraction and Granularity
+7.4.1.
+Category Abstraction and Granularity

 We can identify any resource as a unique instance or as a member of a class of resources.
-The size of this class-the number of resources that are treated as equivalent-is determined by the properties or characteristics we consider when we examine the resources in some domain.
-The way we think of a resource domain depends on context and intent, so the same resource can be thought of abstractly in some situations and very concretely in others.
-As we discussed in Chapter 5, Resource Description and Metadata, this influences the nature and extent of resource description, and as we have seen in this chapter, it then influences the nature and extent of categories we can create.
+The size of this class-the number of resources that we treat as equivalent-is determined by the properties or characteristics we consider.
+The context and our intent influence how we think of a resource domain.
+The same resource can be thought of abstractly in some situations and very concretely in others.

 Consider the regular chore of putting away clean clothes.
-We can consider any item of clothing as a member of a broad category whose members are any kind of garment that a person might wear.
-Using one category for all clothing, that is, failing to distinguish among the various items in any useful or practical way would likely mean that we would keep our clothes in a big unorganized pile.
+When we consider something to be an item of clothing, we are putting it in a broad category whose members are any type of garment that a person might wear.
+However, using only one category for all clothing and never distinguishing the various items in any useful or practical way would mean that we keep our clothes in a big unorganized pile.

-However, we cannot wear any random combination of clothing items-we need a shirt, a pair of pants, socks, and so on.
-Clearly, our indiscriminate clothing category is too broad for most purposes.
-So instead, most people organize their clothes in more fine-grained categories that fit the normal pattern of how they wear clothes.
+However, we cannot wear any random combination of items of clothing-we need a shirt, a pair of pants, socks, and so on.
+A single clothing category is too broad for most purposes.
+Instead, most people organize their clothes in more fine-grained categories that align better with how they select clothes to wear.

-In §7.3.2 Single Properties (page 281) we described an organizing system for the shirts in our closet, so let us talk about socks instead.
-When it comes to socks, most people think that the basic unit is a pair because they always wear two socks at a time.
-If you are going to need to find socks in pairs, it seems sensible to organize them into pairs when you are putting them away.
+In §7.3.2, "Single Properties" we described an organizing system for the shirts in our closet, so let us talk about socks instead.
+Most people wear two socks at a time.
+If you wear socks in pairs, it seems sensible to organize them as pairs when you are putting them away.
 Some people might further separate their dress socks from athletic ones, and then sort these socks by color or material, creating a hierarchy of sock categories analogous to the shirt categories in our previous example.

-Questions of resource abstraction and granularity also emerge whenever the information systems of different firms, or different parts of a firm, need to exchange information or be merged into a single system.
-All parties must define the identity of each thing in the same way, or in ways that can be related or mapped to each other either manually or electronically.
+Questions of resource abstraction and granularity also emerge whenever the information systems of different firms, or different parts of a firm, need to exchange information or be combined to create a single system.
+All parties must define the identity of each thing in the same way, or in ways that can be related to each other either manually or electronically.

 For example, how should a business system deal with a customer's address?
-Printed on an envelope, "an address" typically appears as a comprehensive, multi-line text object.
-Inside an information system, however, an address is best stored as a set of distinctly identifiable information components.
-This fine-grained organization makes it easier to sort customers by city or postal codes, for sales and marketing purposes.
-Incompatibilities in the abstraction and granularity of these information components, and the ways in which they are presented and reused in documents, will cause interoperability problems when businesses need to share information.
+Printed on an envelope, "an address" looks like a multi-line text object.
+Inside an information system, however, an address is best stored as a set of separate information components.
+This fine-grained organization makes it easier to sort customers by city or postal codes for sales and marketing purposes.
+Incompatibilities in the abstraction and granularity of these information components can cause interoperability problems when businesses need to share information.